West Midlands Police: Structure and departments

-Local Policing Units
+Local Policing Areas

-The area covered by West Midlands Police is divided into ten Local Policing Units (LPUs).
-Each LPU is headed by a chief superintendent, responsible for the overall policing and management of the area, supported by a Local Command Team (LCT) composed of a varying number of superintendents and chief inspectors.
+The area covered by West Midlands Police is divided into seven Local Policing Areas (LPAs).
+Each LPA is headed by a chief superintendent, responsible for the overall policing and management of the area, supported by a Senior Leadership Team (SLT) composed of a varying number of superintendents and chief inspectors.

-Each LPU has a number of dedicated Neighbourhood Policing teams.
+Each LPA has a number of dedicated Neighbourhood Policing teams.
 These cover a specific area and are headed by a sergeant with support from a number of police officers, PCSOs and sometimes special constables.
 The force operates a number of police stations.

 Core policing teams

-West Midlands Police is structured in such a way that there are four key teams in each LPU who have the responsibility for dealing with everyday policing duties.
+West Midlands Police is structured in such a way that there are a number of key teams in each LPA who have the responsibility for dealing with everyday policing duties.
 The force's current structure was gradually introduced over the past two years with the Solihull and Birmingham South LPUs being the first area to see the change in June 2011, and the Walsall LPU being the last in January 2013.
 The structural change was introduced as part of the force's 'Continuous Improvement' programme with the ambition of working in a more cost effective and efficient manner and was overseen under the advice of accounting firm KPMG.

 Prior to Continuous Improvement, the force had operated with larger response and neighbourhood teams and smaller teams allocated to prisoner handling roles.
 Community action and priority teams were a new addition to the force's structure under Continuous Improvement.